 The cloud offers many benefits, including scalability, cost savings, and operational efficiency.
 But here’s the deal.
-Organizing, monitoring, and controlling a cloud environment can become difficult as workloads, applications, services, and underlying infrastructure grow.
+Organizing, monitoring, and controlling a cloud environment can become complex as workloads, applications, services, and underlying infrastructure grow.

 But that’s not all there is to cloud management platforms.